-GLASS JAW: A Manifesto for Defending Fragile Reputations in an Age of Instant Scandal, is an Art of War guide to modern crisis management.
+GLASS JAW: A Manifesto for Defending Fragile Reputations in an Age of Instant Scandal, is a manifesto in the vein of Art of War for an age where scandal can destroy a company’s brand and reputation in an instant.
 In boxing terms, a tough looking fighter who can’t take a punch is said to have a “glass jaw,” and so it is these days with targets of controversy.

 - How there really is no “getting ahead” of a bad story (and other clichés from the media)

 - The perils of navigating the “Fiasco Vortex”

 - The art (and transaction) of the public apology

 - Why a crisis is not an opportunity